yashwanthmg/prompt_engineering/my_prompts/suggestions/readme.md

 Example: Instead of "Tell me about technology," ask "Can you explain the key advancements in artificial intelligence over the last five years?"
  ```

 **Use Context:** Provide relevant context to your question.
-This helps me understand the background and deliver more accurate responses.
+This helps AI understand the background and deliver more accurate responses.

  ```bash
 Example: Instead of "What's the weather like?" specify "What is the weather forecast for New York City tomorrow?"